 Day 8 – Pushkar to Jaipur

-The roads out of Pushkar are unsuitable for bikes so you set off after breakfast in the 4x4s.
-Your transport drops you off for the remainder of the ride, passing through rural villages, to Jaipur which is the capital of the Rajasthan region.
+The roads out of Pushkar are unsuitable for bikes so you set off after breakfast in the transport.
+Your vehicle drops you off for the remainder of the ride, passing through rural villages, to Jaipur which is the capital of the Rajasthan region.